sakibahammed/Just-an-Ordinary-project/README.md

     - Visiting a friend , If you are at a friend's house , you are a visitor.
 If you use an arrow function , `this` doesn't change wherever you use it .
 It sticks to where it was created.
 So if you make an arrow function inside and object , this would stay the same as the object.

     - Someone calls you , When someone calls your name, you answer .
-In Javascript , If you attach an event listener to a buttone, for example `this` would be the button that was clicked .
+In Javascript , If you attach an event listener to a button, for example `this` would be the button that was clicked .

     - You as the creator of something , If you build something , you can see the final creation you made .
 Similarly , if you use a constructor function or a class to create an object , `this` refers to the new object you just made ...

     `this` is like "who am I" depending on where you are in the code.
 Let me know if its help?

+# Using `this` keyword in a Method :

+    Simpler terms , : Lets think of an object as a car, It can have different parts like wheels and engine. and it can also do things like drive.
+The things the car can do are called methods.
+When you want the car to drive you can use a method like this.

+# Using `this` keyword in a function :

+    If we use  `this` inside a regular function that's not in an object, it will behave differently .
+It might point to something different. like the global scope or even nothing.

+# In event handlers :

+    Event handlers are function that run when something happens ,  like clicking button. whwn an events happens , `this` points to the element that triggerd the event.

+# In Arrow Function :

+    Arrow functions are special and don't use their own `this`.
+They take `this` from where the function was created.